nvpro-samples/vk_gltf_renderer/README.md

 It is also possible to save and restore multiple cameras in the second tab.
 Press the `+` button to save a camera, the middle button to delete it.
 By pressing one of the saved cameras, its position, interests, orientation and FOV will be changed smoothly.

+**Note**: If the glTF scene contains multiple cameras, they will be showing here.

 ![](doc/cam_2.png)

 ### Other modes